graphlab-fr/cosma-docs/src/en/user-manual.md

 Example:

 ```
-On writing as a technology of the intellect [@goody1977, 46-52]...
+On writing as a technology of the intellect (Goody 1977, 46-52)…

 Bibliography
 ------------